raspberry-pi-ssh

 raspberry-ssh-putty

-After login, we have a command window similar to the one we get in Linux or Mac.
-Optionally, we can save the connection by giving it a name.
-This way we can store connections to several servers and access them conveniently.
+After login, we get a command window similar to the one we have in Linux or Mac.
+Optionally, we can save the connection by giving it a name, so we can store several servers and access them conveniently.

-That’s how easy it is to make an SSH connection, an almost essential tool for working with Raspberry Pi (actually, with any Linux server).
+That is how easy it is to make an SSH connection, an almost essential tool for working with Raspberry Pi (and actually with any Linux server).